pypa/setuptools-scm/docs/customizing.md

 ## providing project local version schemes

-As the PEP-621 provides no way to specify local code as a build backend plugin, setuptools_scm has to piggyback on setuptools for passing functions over.
+As PEP 621 provides no way to specify local code as a build backend plugin, setuptools_scm has to piggyback on setuptools for passing functions over.

 To facilitate that one needs to write a `setup.py` file and